pubtransit/pubtransit/doc/backend-architecture.md

 and then compressed using [zlib](https://docs.python.org/2/library/zlib.html).

 They can contain everything could be stored inside a JSON object file.
-On the most of the cases are used to store flat uniform arrays of integers, floats or strings.
-These could represent a column of a table named after array file folder.
+In most cases they are used to store flat uniform arrays of integers, floats or strings.
+These could represent for example a column array of a table stored in a folder.

 ```
 feed/